Crepe myrtle is an amazing ornamental summer-blooming shrub.

 For added security, you can spread a layer of dried leaf mulch around the foot of your indica crepe myrtle in winter.

-Native to Asia, like lilac actually, it was imported to Europe by a family of horticulturists living in the French city of Bergerac, and then spread to Perigord, Dordogne, Lot and all the other regions of France.
+Native to Asia, like lilac actually, it was imported to Europe by a family of horticulturists living in the French city of Bergerac, and then spread to Perigord, Dordogne, Lot and other regions of France and Europe.
+It’s not related to common myrtle.

 In fall, this deciduous tree unveils surprising red, yellow and orange leafage.